 A hyper-active academic, writer, foodie and traveler.
 I studied Social Anthropology and Religious Studies at the University of Edinburgh, Scotland in pursuit of the wisdom of William James and David Hume.
-Towards the end of my PhD I moved to Oxford, and worked for St. Antony’s College.
+Towards the end of my PhD I moved to Oxford, and worked for the European Studies Centre.

 My interest ranges widely, from food to cinema, from philosophy to arts, anything I feel cryptic or interesting.
 At the same time i am equally passionate about social issues and causes.
 For me, the creative mind that ever seeks, reflects and transforms out current condition is what makes us human, as this blog title – “Creative Evolution” indicates. (taken from one of my favourite books, see “Books in My Life”)

 - refining my doctoral thesis on Alan Turing and spirituality into a book monograph

 - researching on religion and ideology, in particular cosmopolitanism, secularism, socialism, and communism

 - contributing for various media outlets across Asia, Europe, America and the Middle East.

 - stalking interesting people and recommending their works on Academia.edu

 - BBC (Communist Bop, the Colonial history of tea, Magna Carta and so on)

 - Los Angeles Review of Books (The Paradoxical Power of Memory)